 Tip 7 – Assume that everyone is doing their best

-If you assume that everyone is doing their best, you will find that you no longer have a judgment for anybody.
+If you assume that everyone is doing their best, you will find that you have lost judgment for them.

-Instead of fighting the darkness, you bring light.
+Instead of fighting the dark, you bring the light.

-By calibrating (which will get its own article soon) you will have more information about whether any changes have occurred in the other person.
-It is important to stick to that information, and then ask what exactly is going on.
-That is what the next tip is about.
+By calibrating , you have more information about whether changes have taken place in the other person.
+It is important to stick to that information and then ask what exactly is going on.
+That’s what the next tip is about.

 Tip 9 – Ask questions

-When you ask questions , you bring more factual information to the surface, so that the stories and judgments no longer have a chance to survive.
-In this way you are performing the ultimate ‘test’ before you proceed to ‘exit’.
-This prevents thoughts from being read.
+When you ask questions , you bring more actual information to the surface, so that the stories and judgments no longer have a chance to survive.
+To put it in the TOTE philosophy : with a question you are performing the ultimate ‘test’ before you proceed to ‘exit’.
+This prevents mind reading.